itKhalid143/websec100/Days/Day7-SQLi.md

 ## Takeaways:

 - One way to find SQLi Vulnerabilities is to test URL parameters and look for subtle changes to query results.
-	- Keep eye out for HTTP requests that acccept encoded parameters.
+- Keep an eye out for HTTP requests that accept encoded parameters.
 - When looking for SQLI Vulnerabilities, explore places where you can pass unescaped single or double quotes for a query.
-	- Look for places where you can pass data to a site in unexpected wasys, such as were you can subtitue array parameters in request data
+- Look for places where you can pass data to a site in unexpected ways, such as where you can substitute array parameters in request data